Barton Juvenile Defender Clinic

-The Juvenile Defender Clinic is open to third-year law students who are admitted to practice law under Georgia's Third-Year Practice Act.
+The Juvenile Defender Clinic is open to second- and third-year law students who are admitted to practice law under Georgia's Student Practice Act.
 Student attorneys represent child clients in juvenile court and provide legal advocacy in the areas of school discipline, special education, mental health, and public benefits, when such advocacy is derivative of a client’s juvenile court case.
 Students may also engage in research and participate in the development of public policy related to juvenile justice issues.

 - To train law students to become skilled, ethical, and reform-minded professionals

 - To provide highly effective representation to the clinic’s clients

 - To teach law students how to think independently, synthesize facts and legal principles, and plan litigation strategies

 - To improve an adolescent’s chance of becoming a productive citizen

 - To develop a law student’s ability to analyze the substantive law and apply it to the practical courtroom experience

 - To help law students understand the impact of the legal system on a community.